pmantini/CQNN/README.md

 This sample code takes two well known architectures: Alexnet and Resnet, and creates quadratic variants.
 The code can be to train on two datasets Cifar10 and Cifar100

+### Code & Files:
+1. Application: The main file to run the training and testing
+2. linear: This package has the linear variants of alexnet and resnet architectures.
+3. quadratic: This package has the quadratic variants of the alexnet and resnet architectures.
+4. quadratic/qconv2d.py: This module has the implmentation of the quadratic convolutional layer.
+It takes as input a batch of images and computes the quadratic output.

 ### Requirements:
 The code is tested in an Ubuntu (18.04) environment.
 The following software and modules are required (See requirements.txt)
 1. Python 2.7